theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 p121 ~ we are far more interesting than we are sometimes inclined to imagine

 * Free to travel
-* free to move between different social structured
+* free to move between different social structured ~ freedom to reorganize social structures
 * Free to disobey

 property existed but according to different concepts